icescrum/iceScrum-docker/icescrum/README.md

 * A `config.groovy` file located under `/mycomputer/is/home/.icescrum`, which you will be able to edit later either manually or through the iceScrum Pro admin interface.
 * An admin user for iceScrum in the target database.

-Settings that define where iceScrum stores its files are prefilled to ensure that everything is persisted in your mounted volume, don't change them unless you know what you do!
+Settings that define where iceScrum stores its files are pre-filled to ensure that everything is persisted in your mounted volume, do not change them unless you know what you do!

 The wizard has a "Dabatase" step: